systematic-magic/AgingPubMed/research_papers_html.rst

 14.4.
 Check that there are no references for which callouts are missing (i.e. there is a reference, but there is no callout for it).

 14.5.
 Check that reference callouts appear in linear order throughout the manuscript.
 1, 2, 3 and so on.
 Once a reference has initially been called out, it can be called out again in any order.
 For example, 1, 2, 3, 1, 2, 4 is OK.
+Sometimes callouts can appear to be out of linear order due to being called out in tables - This is OK as long as all other callouts are following linear order.

 	If one or more references or callouts are missing or are being called out of linear order in the text, please contact author.